sergei-matheson/rust-bucket/README.md

 ## Installation
 Use
-`rustpkg install one`
+`rustpkg install something`

-to install the 'one' package with entry point at src/one/main.rs
+to install the 'something' package with entry point at src/something/main.rs

+## Misc.
+`nm something.rs|c++filt` will display the symbol table in a compiled binary.
+You will need the `c++filt` to demangle on OSX.